Pipe major: British Army

 He is customarily addressed and referred to as "Pipe Major", not by his service rank.
 The insignia of appointment is four point-up chevrons worn on a wrist-strap whilst in shirt-sleeve order, or four large point-up chevrons worn on the uniform sleeve, surmounted by a bagpipe badge.
 Staff sergeants/colour sergeants have a small crown above the bagpipes, whilst warrant officers class 2 have a larger crown and warrant officers class 1 wear the royal arms as usual.

-Canadian Forces
+Canadian Armed Forces

+Insignia of a Canadian Army pipe major is four upturned chevrons overlaid with bagpipes.

 A pipe major in the Canadian military is also an appointment, not a service rank.
 Pipe majors are appointed by the commanding officer of a unit or formation.
 The insignia (a four-bar chevron with bagpipe badge) is usually surmounted by the service rank badge.
 Regular force personnel attend a year long course at the Canadian Forces School of Music - Pipes and Drums Wing to become qualified to as a pipe major.

 Most pipe majors in the Canadian forces are also responsible for regular force volunteer bands or primary reserve bands, and there are two pipe majors posted to regular force brass and reed bands, the Royal Canadian Air Force Band and the Royal Canadian Artillery Band, and one posted to the pipes and drums of the 2nd Battalion, Royal Canadian Regiment, Canada's only regular force army pipe band.